Project Management Specialist Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for project management specialists in Washington?

 Microsoft, Amazon, Boeing, and T-Mobile are among the most active visa sponsors for project management specialists in Washington.
 Federal contractors concentrated around the Puget Sound, including companies supporting defense and aerospace programs, also file regularly.
-Technology consultancies such as Accenture and Infosys have a significant Washington presence and have historically sponsored project management roles through the H-1B program.
+Technology consultancies such as Accenture and Infosys have a significant Washington presence and have historically sponsored project management roles through the H-1B visa program.

 Which visa types are most common for project management specialist roles in Washington?

 The H-1B is the most common visa category for project management specialists in Washington, provided the role meets the specialty occupation standard, which typically requires a bachelor's degree in business, engineering, information systems, or a related field.
 TN visas are an option for Canadian and Mexican nationals.
-Applicants already holding an L-1 through a multinational employer are another common pathway into Washington-based project management positions.
+Applicants already holding an L-1 visa through a multinational employer are another common pathway into Washington-based project management positions.

 Which cities in Washington have the most project management specialist sponsorship jobs?